The Tree

 THE TREE IS ALWAYS OUTSIDE THE DOME.

-This is not a story beat.
-It is a structural fact from day one.
+This is a structural fact from day one.

 Why: The dome covers the house and the immediate living space.
 The impact crater sits just beyond the dome's natural edge.
 The best soil — crater soil, Spark Dust-rich — is outside the dome.
 The tree needs open earth.
 The dome cannot contain it.